 No celebration is complete without a rich, creamy paneer (cottage cheese) dish.
-This is one of my favorite paneer recipes that has won many hearts and beats any restaurant paneer recipe with a safe margin.
+This is one of my favourite paneer recipes that has won many hearts and beats any restaurant paneer recipe with a safe margin.

 Difficulty Level: Easy